The ABC Data Exchange

 Key Takeaways

-Overall, uninsured rates decreased significantly since 2011.
+Overall, uninsured rates have decreased significantly over time.

-Working-age residents had the highest uninsurance rate in 2022.
+Working-age residents had the highest uninsurance rate in 2023.

 Major disparities were present by race/ethnicity.